-This outline is designed to be a ready reference to the 64 taxes levied by state and local government in Michigan.
-It contains information on each of the 40 state and 24 local taxes effective as of the publication date, including:
+This outline is designed to be a ready reference to the 64 taxes authorized for the state and local government in Michigan.
+It contains information on each of the 38 state and 23 local taxes effective as of the publication date, including:

-— A description of each of the 64 state and local taxes and historical collections from major taxes.
+— A description of each of the 61 state and local taxes currently levied and historical collections from major taxes.

 A tax is an enforced financial charge exacted by a government for the support of its various functions.
 State and local governments in Michigan levy several types of taxes.
 This report categorizes Michigan taxes as follows: